 D. Quantity of Training Data

-In this experiment we compare how the GAN algorithms run at different levels of training data from the MNIST set.
-We compare the GANS using the full training set, half the training set, and an eighth of the dataset.
-Each algorithm was given 25 epochs to run.
+In this experiment, we compare how the GAN algorithms run at different levels of training data from the MNIST set.
+We compare the GANS using the full training set, and one-sixth of the training data.